 As a cross-border QA agency, the ECTE serves both higher education institutions and alternative providers of higher education learning opportunities, but the ECTE does not determine the status of institutions nor their ability to award formal degrees.

 The ECTE conducts both autonomous, voluntary reviews and reviews in cooperation with national QA requirements.
-The ECTE is currently applying for registration on the European Quality Assurance Register (EQAR).

 The ECTE is a not-for-profit association, registered on 14.10.2018 (with its current name) in Baden-Württemberg, Germany (Registration Number: VR 201286) and formally recognised by German public authorities as an association whose purpose includes: ‘the promotion of religion and education.
 This is achieved both at home and abroad, in particular by promoting and securing the quality of the theological training of the member institutes based on uniform standards’ (ECTE Statutes, 2.1).